7 Steps to optimize your email marketing strategy for better email campaigns (Updated 2023)By Vishal Teckchandani

 “Here, the old and reliable approach of one monthly update with a couple of relevant articles works just fine – this does not overload the inbox, doesn’t annoy your recipient, provides just enough value for them to appreciate your emails, and keeps you top-of-mind among loyal customers,” Holovach says.

-As the old saying goes "timing is everything", and this is especially true when it comes to email campaign marketing.
+As the old saying goes "timing is everything", and this is especially true when it comes to email marketing strategy.

 Nothing frustrates a marketer more than weak open and click-through rates, which will be discussed in further detail in the next part of The Building Blocks of Email Campaign Marketing blog series.